-Subject: NOTICE OF MOTION: IMPLEMENTING THE NSW GOVERNMENT'S OUTDOOR DINING INITIATIVES IN THE INNER WEST
+Subject: NOTICE OF MOTION: IMPLEMENTING THE NSW GOVERNMENT'S

+OUTDOOR DINING INITIATIVES IN THE INNER WEST

-Council Meeting at its meeting on 26 October 2021 resolved that the matter be deferred to the meeting to be held on 02 November 2021.
+Council Meeting at its meeting on 26 October 2021 resolved that the matter be

-- 1. Welcome the NSW Government's alfresco dining policy announcement including; - 2.
-Endorse the use of private land for outdoor dining as provided for in the State Environmental Planning Policy (Exempt and Complying Development Codes) Further Amendment (Outdoor Dining) 2021 and encourage use of the provisions by Inner West businesses; - 3.
+1. Welcome the NSW Government's alfresco dining policy announcement including;

+- 2. Endorse the use of private land for outdoor dining as provided for in the State Environmental Planning Policy (Exempt and Complying Development Codes) Further Amendment (Outdoor Dining) 2021 and encourage use of the provisions by Inner West businesses; - 3.
 Immediately identify sections of Council controlled land to made available for outdoor dining.
 Locations are to be identified and tabled for endorsement at the next ordinary Council meeting; - 4.
-Make an application for the full \$500 000 in grant funding available for main street improvements under the policy with the objective of creating new spaces for outdoor dining around main streets that have an ongoing use beyond the period of the emergency measures; and

-5. Create a portal for outdoor dining applications based on that of the City of Sydney.
+Make an application for the full \$500 000 in grant funding available for main street improvements under the policy with the objective of creating new spaces for outdoor dining around main streets that have an ongoing use beyond the period of the emergency measures; and - 5.
+Create a portal for outdoor dining applications based on that of the City of Sydney.